bpedrood/HySGen/README.txt

 This repository contains three main components:

 1) HySGen: An efficient probabilistic generative model for discovering node clusters/communities in hypergraphs.
 For the details of the model and the community inference algorithm, please see our paper*.
 2) HGraph: A fast, reliable, and comprehensive C++ data structure for undirected, unweighted hypergraphs.
 3) Three hypergraphs extracted from real-world data, uploaded in the "Data" directory.
 Please see our paper* for more information.

 Please cite our paper upon using any of those components:
-* Bahman Pedrood, Carlotta Domeniconi, and Kathryn B. Laskey.
+* B. Pedrood, C. Domeniconi, and K. Laskey.
 "Hypergraph Simultaneous Generators."
 AISTATS 2022.

 /////////////////////////////////////////////////////////////////////////////